cbarcl01/CB_BMEG591E-repository/Assignment_5/Assignment_5.md

 #?# Explain the pattern you see for the peaks of H3K27me3, do they look similar or different to the other two marks?
 Why do you think this happens? - 1pt

+The peaks appear to be different for H3K27me3, with little variation in expressio when compared with the two active marks.
+A darker colour is observed between TSS and TES  when the narrowpeak file for H3K27me3 is used as the reference.
+This is likely because H3K27me3 represents inactive transcription (rather than active for the other two marks).

 #?# Why do you think the borders of the elements have such clearly-defined borders with respect to the ChIP signal? -1 pt